 In a moment of candour, not long after I was elected as president, kaiwhakahaere Kerri Nuku told me she didn’t really believe in unions.
 This is not as surprising as it might sound.
 After all, she has never been active as a trade unionist in the workplace, and Companies Office records show a long history of directorships and major shareholdings in multiple businesses.

-Whatever the personal political allegiances of individuals, the worldview of the Māori Party prevails at the top of Te Rūnanga o Aotearoa NZNO.
+Whatever the personal political allegiances of individuals, a worldview emanating from the Māori Party prevails at the top of Te Rūnanga o Aotearoa NZNO.
 The divisive and anti-union perspective which comes with it reinforces the direction of travel under the NZNO chief executive.

 4. Years of turmoil, days of hope